isabella232/campaign-learn.en/help/tutorial-integrate-with-experience-manager/overview.md

 ---
 # Integrate with Experience Manager - Overview

-Learn how to connect Adobe Campaign with Adobe Experience Manager to allow you to manage email delivery templates, assets, and forms in Experience Manager.
+Connect Adobe Campaign with Adobe Experience Manager to be able to manage email delivery templates, assets, and forms in Experience Manager.

- The following video gives you an overview of the course and what you can expect to learn.
+The following video explains what you will learn.

 >[!VIDEO](https://video.tv.adobe.com/v/340319?quality=12)